View Document Text

 ODIJ enters into an investment consulting agreement with a Plan, it may recommend to the

-trustees that the Plan sponsor engage a particular record-keeper as the Plan’s record-keeper.
+trustees that the Plan sponsor engage a particular record-keeper for the Plan.
+Fees for such

-Fees for such services vary and are outlined in the contract between the Plan sponsor and the
+services vary and are outlined in the contract between the Plan sponsor and the record-keeper.

-record-keeper.
-The Plan record-keeper provides system access for participants, the Plan sponsor
+The Plan record-keeper provides system access for participants, the Plan sponsor, and ODIJ, and

-and ODIJ, and is also responsible for recording daily transactions, producing participant
+is also responsible for recording daily transactions, producing participant statements and Plan

-statements, producing Plan sponsor reports, and processing loans and distributions.
-Third-party
+sponsor reports, and processing loans and distributions.
+Third-party record-keepers may engage

 D. Prepayment of Fees